 "They didn’t mind who they slept with, and they had first dibs," he said.
 "It’s so boring.
 It’s not like the house of Windsor; every tribe had its own king."

 He said Niall was, "a highwayman.
 He was a slave trader, nothing noble about him.
 He was a pirate."

 The link between the Niall Y chromosome and social power, which would have enabled the king to leave many descendants, "stretches back to the fifth century, which is a long time in Western European terms," Dr. Bradley said.

-Asked if he himself carried the Niall signature, Dr. Bradley said he did and was "quite pleased," even though tradition holds that Niall captured and enslaved St. Patrick, who brought Christianity to
+Asked if he himself carried the Niall signature, Dr. Bradley said he did and was "quite pleased," even though tradition holds that Niall captured and enslaved St. Patrick, who brought Christianity to Ireland.

 But historians have tended to view the Ui Neill as a political construct, doubting their genealogical claims of descent from Niall and even whether Niall existed at all.